Padlet layout options

 Content delivery

-Using a Padlet wall to guide Zoom breakout group activities and dual delivery synchronous blended learning
+Using a Padlet wall to guide Zoom breakout group activities

-The ‘Shelf’ (column) format is useful in Zoom Breakout Rooms, to help collate breakout room discussion, and then report back to the whole group.
+The Shelf (column) format is useful in Zoom Breakout Rooms, to help collate breakout room discussion, and then report back to the whole group.

 Below is a Zoom Breakout Room template (developed by Meredith Hinze, Faculty of Arts) that includes columns for each Zoom breakout group.